t73fde/llf/README.md

 ## Note

 * Cyclic structures are currently not supported.
-Creating them will likely lead to a stack obverflow.
+Creating them will likely lead to a stack overflow when working with them.
+* Creating deeply nested (> 1000 nesting levels) might create a stack overflow too.

 ## Usage